katehrybkova/vue-webpack/README.md

-enter "npm run dev" for watching
+please clone project and enter "npm run dev" for watching